Duvey314/austin-green-energy-predictor/README.md

 ---
 # Overview

 The goal of this project is to determine the peak renewable energy output in the grid, for both wind and solar.
 We are  going to create a predictor to calculate the mega watt output per farm.
 We are currently analyzing weather data from Hackberry Farm, a wind Power Plant in Northern Texas.
-The idea is to take historical data- such as wind poewr and wind direction- as well as geographical plant factors to train an unsupervised neural network and predict the output of wind energy.
+The idea is to take historical data- such as wind power and wind direction- as well as geographical plant factors to train an unsupervised neural network and predict the output of wind energy.
 Using this as a model, we can then extrapolate it to all farms that Austin Energy encompasses.
 Using weather forecasts, we should be able to use our model to determine the output of power and what time that will peak.

 We called on a weather API, used geographic coordinates specifically for Hackberry Farms, and will apply this directly into the neural network to help predict wind power.